Cthompsonlbi/Team_Red/README.md

 ##### Machine Learning Model:

+Update:
+We found that our dataset is very unbalanced (ProdTaken yes/no).
+Therefore we have adjusted our approach.
+Instead of our regular Decision Tree and RandomForest Classifier we used a BalancedRandomForest and Over and Undersampling in the code.
+We will try to use the K-fold method for cross validation and to help make a final decision on what model to use.

+The updated Machine Learning models can be found here:

 We decided to use a Supervised Learning Model, because our data has labeled input and output data.
 It has a target column and features.
 As a model we use a DecisionTree classifier and investigate further for class imbalances.